jkkummerfeld/irc-disentanglement/README.md

 # Acknowledgments

-This material is based in part upon work supported by IBM under contract 4915012629.
+The material from the 2019 paper is based in part upon work supported by IBM under contract 4915012629.
+The material from the 2023 paper is based in part upon work supported by DARPA (grant #D19AP00079), and the ARC (DECRA grant).
-Any opinions, findings, conclusions or recommendations expressed are those of the authors and do not necessarily reflect the views of IBM.
+Any opinions, findings, conclusions or recommendations expressed are those of the authors and do not necessarily reflect the views of these other organisations.